Jiří Malysa

-Jiří Malysa (born 14 August 1966 in Opava, Czechoslovakia) is a retired male race walker from Czech Republic, who competed in three consecutive Summer Olympics for his native country, starting in 1996.
+Jiří Malysa (born 14 August 1966 in Opava) is a Czech retired race walker.
+He competed in three consecutive Summer Olympics for the Czech Republic, starting in 1996.
 He participated in the World Championships in Athletics in 2001 and 2003.
 Over the 20 km road distance, he holds the Czech record of 1:19:18.
 Although he never won a medal at a major championship, he competed extensively with many appearances at the IAAF World Race Walking Cup and having twice represented his country at the European Athletics Championships.